GitJoeBentley/SFML/README.md

-These are the latest versions ofthe Hidden maze game.
+These are the latest versions ofthe SFML/C++ games
-Opening Music by Manuel Graf M.Sc.
-Media Informatics  Munich, Germany